Altair-Bueno/ubay/README.md

 The following software is required:

-- Glassfish server 6 or later
+- GlassFish server 6 or later
 - Java JDK 11 or later
 - Maven
 - Docker